tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 **If the `hasMonotonic` bit is 1**, then the 33-bit field stores the unsigned wall seconds since Jan 1 Year 1885, and ext holds a signed 64-bit monotonic clock reading, nanoseconds since process start.
 This is what usually happens in most of your code.

-**If the `hasMonotonic` bit is 0**, then the 33-bit seconds field is zero, and the full signed 64-bit wall seconds since Jan 1 year 1 is stored in `ext` as it did before the monotonic change.
+**If the `hasMonotonic` bit is 0**, then the 33-bit field is zero, and the full signed 64-bit wall seconds since Jan 1 year 1 is stored in `ext` as it did before the monotonic change.

 Finally, each `Time` value contains a Location, which is used when computing its *presentation form*; changing the location only changes the representation eg. when printing the value, it doesn't affect the instant in time being stored.
 A nil location (the default) means 'UTC'.